AngleProtocol/angle-docs/concepts/hedging-agents/README.md

 ### Entry Transaction Fees

-The entry transaction fees for HAs is an upfront cost paid when the perpetual is created.
+The entry transaction fees for HAs is an upfront cost paid when a HA opens a position.

 The higher the hedging ratio, the more expensive it gets to be an HA.
 Conversely, HAs should be incentivized to enter positions to help hedge the protocol when the hedging ratio is low: transactions fees would be lower in this case.